 Prior to October 11, 2012, Wexford beneficially owned 100% of our equity interests.
 Upon completion of our initial public offering, Wexford beneficially owned approximately 44.4% of our common stock.
-Upon completion of this offering, assuming Wexford or its affiliates make no additional purchases of our common stock, Wexford will beneficially own approximately 25.5% of our common stock (approximately 25.2% if the underwriters' option to purchase additional shares is exercised in full).
+Upon completion of this offering, Wexford will beneficially own approximately 30.9% of our common stock (approximately 29.7% if the underwriters' option to purchase additional shares is exercised in full).
 Further, the Chairman of our Board of Directors is an affiliate of Wexford.
 We believe that Wexford's substantial ownership interest in us provides Wexford with an economic incentive to assist us to be successful.
 Upon the expiration of the lock-up restrictions on transfers or sales of our securities by or on behalf of entities controlled by Wexford imposed in connection with this offering, Wexford will not be subject to any obligation to maintain its ownership interest in us and may elect at any time thereafter to sell all or a substantial portion of or otherwise reduce its ownership interest in us.
 If Wexford sells all or a substantial portion of its ownership interest in us, Wexford may have less incentive to assist in our success and its affiliate(s) that serve as members of our board of directors may resign.
 Such actions could adversely affect our ability to successfully implement our business strategies which could adversely affect our cash flows or results of operations.
 We also receive certain services, including drilling services from entities controlled by Wexford.
 These service contracts may generally be terminated on 30-days notice.
 In the event Wexford ceases to own a significant ownership interest in us, such services may not be available to us on terms acceptable to us, if at all.